awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 Indicates the IAM role losing the permissions\.

 ROLE *role\_name*
-Revokes the privileges from the specified role\.
+Revokes the permissions from the specified role\.

 GROUP *group\_name*
 Revokes the permissions from the specified user group\.

 PUBLIC
 Revokes the specified permissions from all users\.
 PUBLIC represents a group that always includes all users\.
-An individual user's privileges consist of the sum of privileges granted to PUBLIC, privileges granted to any groups that the user belongs to, and any privileges granted to the user individually\.
+An individual user's permissions consist of the sum of permissions granted to PUBLIC, permissions granted to any groups that the user belongs to, and any permissions granted to the user individually\.
-Revoking PUBLIC from a Lake Formation external table results in revoking the privilege from the Lake Formation *everyone* group\.
+Revoking PUBLIC from a Lake Formation external table results in revoking the permission from the Lake Formation *everyone* group\.

 CREATE
-Depending on the database object, revokes the following privileges from the user or group:
+Depending on the database object, revokes the following permissions from the user or group:
 + For databases, using the CREATE clause for REVOKE prevents users from creating schemas within the database\.
 + For schemas, using the CREATE clause for REVOKE prevents users from creating objects within a schema\.
-To rename an object, the user must have the CREATE privilege and own the object to be renamed\.
+To rename an object, the user must have the CREATE permission and own the object to be renamed\.
 By default, all users have CREATE and USAGE permissions on the PUBLIC schema\.

 TEMPORARY \| TEMP
-Revokes the privilege to create temporary tables in the specified database\.
+Revokes the permission to create temporary tables in the specified database\.
 By default, users are granted permission to create temporary tables by their automatic membership in the PUBLIC group\.
-To remove the privilege for any users to create temporary tables, revoke the TEMP permission from the PUBLIC group and then explicitly grant the permission to create temporary tables to specific users or groups of users\.
+To remove the permission for any users to create temporary tables, revoke the TEMP permission from the PUBLIC group and then explicitly grant the permission to create temporary tables to specific users or groups of users\.

 ON DATABASE *db\_name*
-Revokes the privileges on the specified database\.
+Revokes the permissions on the specified database\.

 USAGE
-Revokes USAGE privileges on objects within a specific schema, which makes these objects inaccessible to users\.
-Specific actions on these objects must be revoked separately \(such as the EXECUTE privilege on functions\)\.
+Revokes USAGE permissions on objects within a specific schema, which makes these objects inaccessible to users\.
+Specific actions on these objects must be revoked separately \(such as the EXECUTE permission on functions\)\.
-By default, all users have CREATE and USAGE privileges on the PUBLIC schema\.
+By default, all users have CREATE and USAGE permissions on the PUBLIC schema\.

 ON SCHEMA *schema\_name*
-Revokes the privileges on the specified schema\.
-You can use schema privileges to control the creation of tables; the CREATE privilege for a database only controls the creation of schemas\.
+Revokes the permissions on the specified schema\.
+You can use schema permissions to control the creation of tables; the CREATE permission for a database only controls the creation of schemas\.

 RESTRICT
-Revokes only those privileges that the user directly granted\.
+Revokes only those permissions that the user directly granted\.
 This behavior is the default\.

 EXECUTE ON PROCEDURE *procedure\_name*
-Revokes the EXECUTE privilege on a specific stored procedure\.
+Revokes the EXECUTE permission on a specific stored procedure\.
 Because stored procedure names can be overloaded, you must include the argument list for the procedure\.
 For more information, see [Naming stored procedures](stored-procedure-naming.md)\.

 EXECUTE ON ALL PROCEDURES IN SCHEMA *procedure\_name*
-Revokes the specified privileges on all procedures in the referenced schema\.
+Revokes the specified permissions on all procedures in the referenced schema\.

 USAGE ON LANGUAGE *language\_name*
-Revokes the USAGE privilege on a language\.
+Revokes the USAGE permission on a language\.
 For Python user\-defined functions \(UDFs\), use `plpythonu`\.
 For SQL UDFs, use `sql`\.
 For stored procedures, use `plpgsql`\.
 To create a UDF, you must have permission for usage on language for SQL or `plpythonu` \(Python\)\.
 By default, USAGE ON LANGUAGE SQL is granted to PUBLIC\.
 However, you must explicitly grant USAGE ON LANGUAGE PLPYTHONU to specific users or groups\.
 To revoke usage for SQL, first revoke usage from PUBLIC\.
 Then grant usage on SQL only to the specific users or groups permitted to create SQL UDFs\.
 The following example revokes usage on SQL from PUBLIC then grants usage to the user group `udf_devs`\.